Ayobanks/PRODIGY_CS_05/README.md

 - Decodes and saves payloads to a readable .txt file.

-- Saves full packet data to a .pcap file after capture (e.g. when stopped or on count complete).
+- Saves full packet data to a .pcap file after capture (e.g. when stopped or on count complete

+⚙️ Customization
+You can control the capture session by editing the sniff() line in the script:

+- count=10 → Stop after capturing 10 packets.

+- timeout=30 → Stop after 30 seconds.

+- Omit both to capture until manually interrupted (CTRL + C).

+Example:

+sniff(filter="ip", prn=process_packet, store=False, timeout=30)

 📁 Output Files
 - packets_payload.txt → Human-readable payload data (decoded UTF-8 where possible).